First of all, let me say that I respect the choice of an adult to make a diet decision.

 The best forms of vitamin D are from cod liver oil, oily seafood, liver and pastured egg yolks.

-This 12 year-old girl was admitted to a hospital, suffering from severe vitamin D deficiency.
-She had the spine of an 80 year-old woman and was forced to be vegan from birth.
+This 12-year-old girl was admitted to a hospital suffering from severe vitamin D deficiency.

 EPA and DHA

 EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are omega-3 fatty acids.
 Initially, people assume that vegan sources (like flax and chia) provide sufficient omega-3 fatty acids.
 This is not correct.

 Flax and chia are rich in ALA (alpha-linoleic acid).
 ALA is not as beneficial to the brain or to development.
 Furthermore, babies cannot convert ALA into DHA.

 Synthesis of DHA and EPA occurs in phytoplankton and animals, but not plants.
 DHA and EPA are absent from all vegetable fats and oils, including nuts, grains, and seeds and are also very low in ruminant fats, including milk and dairy products.
 The richest dietary sources are fish and sea foods, but poultry and eggs provide lower, but important, sources of EPA and DHA (4).

 Notably, DHA and EPA are particularly important during the first six months of life.
 Adequate intake of EPA and DHA are necessary for proper brain, nervous system and cognitive development.